-(Incl. amendments as at 15 September 1986, 15 March 1994, 6 October 1997, 28 October 2002, 28 November 2007 and as at 19 September 2013, 29 September 2014, 3 October 2016 and 3 October 2018 for the Danish Management Society, established by a group of Danish executives on 3 May 1965).
+(Including amendments as at 15 September 1986, 15 March 1994, 6 October 1997, 28 October 2002, 28 November 2007, 19 September 2013, 29 September 2014, 3 October 2016 and 3 October 2018 for the Danish Management Society, established by a group of Danish executives on 3 May 1965.)

-Section 1 – Name and registered office
+Section 1: Name and registered office

-Section 2 – Objects
+Section 2 – Purpose

 Section 3 – Membership

 a.
 Admission of members/membership criteria

-Newly established ’VL Groups’ shall adopt the model statutes for ‘VL Groups’.
-The composition of membership is subject to the approval of the Society’s Governing Board.
+Newly established VL Groups shall adopt the model statutes for the VL Groups.
+The membership is subject to the approval of the Society’s Governing Board.

-After its establishment, each ‘VL Group’ is responsible for the admission of new members, who must comply with the membership criteria and the Society’s Statutes.
-The secretariat must be notified of any changes in the membership of the groups is to be registered by the group’s chairperson/administrator on the VL intranet.
+After establishment, each VL Group is responsible for the admission of new members, who must comply with the membership criteria and the society’s statutes.
+Any changes to members of the groups is to be registered by the group’s chairperson/administrator on the VL intranet.

 c.
 Resignation from membership